Personal, Social & Health Education (PSHE)

 ‘Personal, Social, Health and Economic education (PSHE) is an important and necessary part of all pupils’ education.
 All school should teach PSHE during on good practice.’
 Department for Education, September 2013

-The relationships and Health and Wellbeing sections of PSHE education is compulsory in primary schools, with plans to also make the remaining parts of the PSHE curriculum statutory following further government consultation.
+The Relationships and Health and Wellbeing sections of PSHE education is compulsory in primary schools, with plans to also make the remaining parts of the PSHE curriculum statutory following further government consultation.

 PSHE at St Michael in the Hamlet